10 Amazing Cherry Blossom Spots in Okayama: Famous Spots, Hidden Gems, and Best Time to See Them [2025 Edition]

 2. Gaisen Sakura Street

-Gaisen Sakura Street in Shinjo Village is a place that strongly retains the atmosphere of a post town on the old Izumo Kaido road.
-In 1906, cherry trees were planted on both sides of the road to commemorate the victory in the Russo-Japanese War, and now 133 Somei-Yoshino cherry trees are lined up at 5.5 meter intervals, forming a magnificent cherry blossom tunnel.
-Waterways run on both sides of the street, and the babbling of the streams has been selected as one of the "Top 100 Soundscapes of Japan" and "Top 100 Fragrant Landscapes of Japan."
-The Gaisen Sakura Festival is held every year from early to mid-April, and a variety of events are held, including stalls set up by local residents and illuminations.
-It is an atmospheric spot where you can enjoy the collaboration of the historic townscape and cherry blossoms.
+Gaisen Sakura Street , located in Shinjo Village , is a place that retains the atmosphere of a post town on the old Izumo Kaido road.
+In 1906, cherry trees were planted on both sides of the road to commemorate the victory in the Russo-Japanese War, and today 133 Somei-Yoshino cherry trees are lined every 5.5 meters, forming a magnificent cherry blossom tunnel.
+Canals run along both sides of the street, and the murmuring of the streams has been selected as one of Japan's 100 Best Soundscapes and Japan's 100 Best Fragrant Landscapes.
+The Gaisen Sakura Festival is held every year from early to mid-April, featuring a variety of events, including stalls set up by local residents and illuminations.
+This atmospheric spot allows you to enjoy the combination of the historic townscape and cherry blossoms.

-The nearby "Roadside Station Gaisen Sakura Shinjojuku" sells fresh vegetables, "Hime no Mochi" and related products (daifuku, noodles, rice crackers, craft beer, etc.), processed foods and local specialties such as monkey pears, etc. At the attached restaurant, you can enjoy ramen and udon noodles made with Hime no Mochi noodles, pasta, zoni, seasonal curry with the perfect combination of ingredients and spices, etc.
+The nearby "Roadside Station Gaisen Sakura Shinjo" sells fresh vegetables, "Hime no Mochi" and related products (daifuku, noodles, rice crackers, craft beer, etc.), processed foods and local specialties such as sarunashi.
+At the attached restaurant, you can enjoy ramen and udon noodles made with Hime no Mochi noodles, pasta, zoni (rice cake soup), and seasonal curry with an exquisite combination of ingredients and spices.

 [Gaisen Cherry Blossom Festival 2025]